NamyaDesai/Gesture-Control-Laptop/README.md

 SImple Gesture Control for basic functionalities.
 Static function control such as volume and brightness.
-Additional features with dynamic control of cursor, single right click and scrolling. read Gestures.txt for the list of gestures and controls.
+Additional features with dynamic control of cursor, single right click and scrolling.
+Read Gestures_1.txt for the list of gestures and controls.